Ogun resident doctors embark on strike over assault - Vanguard News

 “We, the doctors say this is unacceptable and we are not going to tolerate such acts any longer.

-READ ALSO:Man bags 40 days imprisonment for stealing sweets, boxers in supermarket

-“A member of ours was assaulted yesterday around 6.30 p.m by a patient’s relative in the cause of the doctor trying to take care of a patient.
+“A member of ours was assaulted on Monday around 6.30 p.m by a patient’s relative in the cause of the doctor trying to take care of a patient.

 “In the cause of that, we have decided to down tool for at least 24 hours, which started today to press home our demand.